jsmarble/YNAB.Rest/README.md

 All methods return a response object that has a `Data` property containing the data from the REST API call.
 In this example, the response object contains a `Data` property that has a `Budgets` property with a list of Budgets.

 This structure follows the convention of the [YNAB REST API](https://api.youneedabudget.com/v1).

+## License
+This code is [licensed under the MIT License](LICENSE).
+Use of this code requires consent to the terms of the license.